-As explained below, the procedure for making either a motion to compel or a motion for contempt sanctions may differ significantly depending on whether the motion is filed in the court where the underlying action is pending or in the court that issued the subpoena (assuming the two courts are different).
+As explained below, the procedure for making either a motion to compel or a motion for contempt sanctions may differ significantly depending on where the motion is filed.

-Motion Made in Court where Underlying Action is Pending If a motion to compel compliance or for contempt sanctions is made in the court where the underlying action is pending, the moving party normally may serve and file its motion according to the same filing guidelines applicable to other documents in the case.
+Motion Made in Court Where Underlying Action is Pending

+If a motion to compel compliance or for contempt sanctions is made in the issuing court, the moving party normally may serve and file its motion according to the same filing guidelines applicable to other documents in the case.
 Generally, this means serving and filing the motion electronically through the court's CM/ECF system.
 In addition, the moving party may have to serve a paper copy of the motion on the non-party witness (or his attorney) by mail or another acceptable service method under FRCP 5, unless the witness (or his attorney) receives CM/ECF service in the case.

 Keep in mind that special service rules may apply for contempt motions (see, for example, S.D.N.Y. and E.D.N.Y.
 L. Civ.
 R. 83.6(a) (if alleged contemnor is not represented by counsel, service must be made personally, together with a copy of Local Civil Rule 83.6, in the manner prescribed by FRCP 4)).
-In addition, the court may decide to hold a formal hearing if the movant seeks civil contempt sanctions against the witness under Rule 45(e).
+In addition, the court may decide to hold a formal hearing if the movant seeks civil contempt sanctions against the witness under FRCP 45(g).
 An alleged contemnor has the right to notice and an opportunity to be heard before being held in contempt of court (see Bagwell, 512 U.S. at 827; Fisher, 526 F.2d at 1342-1343).
 Even more stringent procedures apply if the court decides to level criminal contempt sanctions against the witness (see Bagwell, 512 U.S. at 826-27).

-Motion Not Made in Court where Underlying Action is Pending Often, evidence crucial to a lawsuit is held by a non-party witness who has no connection with the judicial district where the underlying action is pending.
-In these situations, a litigant may have no choice but to issue a subpoena for the witness out of a district court located where the witness lives or works, even though that court is not the court where the underlying lawsuit is pending (see From which Court Must the Subpoena Issue?).
-To enforce such a subpoena, the moving party must first commence a new action in the issuing court and file its motion papers in that new action.
+Motion Not Made in Court Where Underlying Action is Pending

+Often, evidence crucial to a lawsuit is held by a non-party witness who has no connection to the judicial district where the underlying action is pending.
+In these situations, a litigant may have no choice but to seek compliance in a district court located where the witness lives or works, even though that court is not the court where the underlying lawsuit is pending (see From Which Court Must the Subpoena Issue?).
+To enforce such a subpoena, the moving party must first commence a new action in the compliance court and file its motion papers in that new action.
 These are commonly referred to as miscellaneous (or ancillary) actions (see Visto Corp. v.
 Smartner Info.
 Sys., Nos.
-06-80339 MISC, 06-80352 MISC, 2007 WL 218771, at 1 (N.D.
+06-80339 MISC, 06-80352 MISC, 2007 WL 218771, at \1 (N.D.
 Cal.
 Jan.
 29, 2007)).
-A miscellaneous action is essentially a minilawsuit in which a party seeks discrete relief, such as enforcement of a subpoena.

 Miscellaneous actions are typically commenced the same way as civil lawsuits.
 However, each court has its own internal procedures governing the commencement of these types of actions.
 Procedural protocol may vary considerably from court to court.
 If the court's local rules are unclear on how to commence a miscellaneous action, contact the relevant court's clerk in charge of miscellaneous filings for further guidance.
-Website links for all of the US federal district courts (which include the various clerks' office phone numbers) are provided by the Administrative Office of the US Courts' court locator.
+Website links for all of the US federal district courts (which include the various clerks' office phone numbers) may be accessed through Practical Law's Court Rules page.